For medical/dentist/health offices that care about what they hear

-In talking with members of the health care community about what they use for music in their offices, we found that some listen to FM radio; others use satellite radio, CDs or iPods; a few use Muzak.
+In talking with members of the health care community about what they use for music in their offices, we found that some listen to FM radio while others use satellite radio, CDs or iPods; a few use Muzak.
 But the music lovers don’t feel satisfied with what they hear.
-Too much repetition; poor song choices; stale playlists; lots of talk and commercials; inappropriate songs; poor audio quality.
+Too much repetition, poor song choices, stale playlists, lots of talk and commercials, inappropriate songs and poor audio quality.

 Won’t just any ordinary music service or FM radio station be OK?

 Think about the people you are helping.
 They’re often visiting because they face a problem, pain, or issue.
 Music sets the tone, vibe, and atmosphere for their visit.
 You want your office to sound special and reinforce the mood of your office, whatever that may be: upbeat, caring, contemporary, traditional.
 Music can reflect how you brand your services.

 And even though you don’t want people waiting long, you want that time to be spent in a comfortable and enjoyable atmosphere.